naptha/tesseract.js/docs/performance.md

 4. `tesseract-core-simd-lstm.wasm.js`

 Tesseract.js needs to be able to pick between these files—setting `corePath` to a specific `.js` file will significantly degrade performance or compatibility.

+### Consider Using "Fast" Language Data
+By default, Tesseract.js uses language data that is optimized for quality rather than speed.
+You can also experiment with using language data that is optimized for speed by setting `langPath` to `https://tessdata.projectnaptha.com/4.0.0_fast`.
+We have not benchmarked the impact this has on performance or accuracy, so feel free to open a Git Issue if you do so and wish to share results.